 <?php $str = "yyyy-mm-dd HH:ii:ss"; split('[- :]', $str); ?>

 split() function is coming under the POSIX regex extension.
-But as of 5.3.0 this extension is replaced by PCRE(Perl Compatible Regular Expression) extension which leads extended regex features.
+But as of 5.3.0, this extension is replaced by PCRE(Perl Compatible Regular Expression) extension which leads to extended regex features.

 <?php $date_array = preg_split("/[\/\.-]+/", date('d-m-y')); print_r($date_array); ?>

-explode() which is an alias of split().
-It matches string with the sub string instead of regex pattern.
+The explode() is an alias of split() function and uses string instead of regex pattern for splitting.
 So there is no need of any regex parser during the execution of explode().

 <?php $welcome_message = "Welcome to php environment"; $word_array = explode(' ', $welcome_message); print_r($word_array); ?>

 Array ( => Welcome => to => php => environment )